 Fate has made me a Persepolis fan.
 Scores of uniformed troops in the stand above the halfway line are an exact martial buffer between red and blue.
 Above them, 30-foot murals of President Hassan Rouhani and Supreme Leader Ali Khamenei reinforce what needs reinforcing.
 Sweat and unfiltered cigarette smoke gust through the air, punctuated by unmistakable wafts of pot and, occasionally, cheap wine.
 Just above, a soldier clings to a flagpole, busy squinting at the red and blue ants tussling on the striped green field way below.

 A penalty-box dive goes unpunished.
 Pleas for justice unanswered.
 Meanwhile, strobing electronic hoardings in exquisite Farsi script sell stuff to people that they don’t need.
-I buy a Waferado ice cream, the cloying chemical equivalent
+I buy a Waferado ice cream, the cloying chemical equivalent of unripe bananas, wash it down with tea sweetened by crystallised sugar sticks.

 I share my half-square-foot of concrete with super-fan Ali, whose battered Samsung Galaxy phone throbs with the latest Persian dance diddy, barely audible above thousands of vuvuzelas that harmonize into a mosquito choir.